 “The thing that is really hard, and really amazing, is giving up being perfect and beginning the work of becoming yourself.” – Anna Quinlen

-I’ve spent most of my life focused on Beauty, Perfection, and “Success”, I fall into the trap that “at some moment in the future, everything will be better,” even, “Perfect.”
+I’ve spent most of my life focused on Beauty, Health and “Success”, I fall into the trap that “at some moment in the future, everything will be better,” even, “Perfect.”

 My love and appreciation of beauty is a gift.
 I see it as a God-given gift – something I was born with.
 It was encouraged and nurtured by my family.
 I’ ve always been drawn to and inspired by Beauty in Art, Dance, Music, and the Human body.

 Beauty & Perfection.
 Are they the same?

 Most of my struggles come from my unconscious pairing of Beauty and Perfection.
-Here’s the problem, in search for Perfection, my ideal is never reached.
+Here’s the problem, in search of Perfection, my ideal is never reached.
 Let’s face it, almost nobody’s can.
 The moment, I sneak up to the goal, desire or dream, I raise the bar.
 That, imaginary bar that is unreachable, setting myself up for failure, every single time.

 But even there, standing and moving in front of the big mirrors, I found myself focused on the Perfectionist ideal, the perfect Dancer’s body, the long lean legs, the “perfectly” arched feet, the choreography executed with precision – the truly unattainable.
-I compared and compared my body to others in the rooms and those I had seen on stage, and I never made the mark.
-I now practice more compassion, but this compassion didn’t come quickly.
+I compared my body to others in the rooms and those I had seen on stage, and I never quite made the mark.
+Today I practice more compassion with myself, but this compassion didn’t come quickly.